AI agent handoff

 Legion Go S Powered by SteamOS is the most interesting Steam Deck challenger here because it keeps SteamOS usability while adding an 8-inch 120Hz VRR screen and Z1 Extreme hardware.
 It ranks below Steam Deck OLED because battery capacity, review depth, and current-SKU confidence are not as reassuring.

-Lenovo Legion Go S Powered by SteamOS (Z1 Extreme) is strongest where SteamOS gives it a cleaner handheld experience than typical Windows devices, The 8-inch 120Hz VRR display and Z1 Extreme configuration make it attractive for Steam-first players who want a larger, performance-oriented setup, Official Lenovo SteamOS support resources make it feel more credible than an unofficial software experiment.
-Those strengths make it feel less like a spec-sheet pick and more like a product with a clear reason to exist in its category.
+What works well: SteamOS gives it a cleaner handheld experience than typical Windows devices.
+The 8-inch 120Hz VRR display and Z1 Extreme configuration make it attractive for Steam-first players who want a larger, performance-oriented setup.
+Official Lenovo SteamOS support resources make it feel more credible than an unofficial software experiment.

 What stands out